 Some people tell us they never came forward because they worried about the cost of filing a False Claims Act lawsuit.
 Don’t worry!
 We advance all costs and you never owe us for legal fees or costs unless we recover money for you.

 Interested in learning more?
+Visit our Medicare fraud whistleblower page.
+Ready to see if you qualify for a reward?
 Give us a call.
 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries are considered confidential.

 MahanyLaw – America’s Medicare Fraud Whistleblower Lawyers